2011 South Sudanese independence referendum: Analysis

-Post-electoral issues
+Aftermath

 New names for an independent country were being suggested, with South Sudan being controversial as it does not offer a break from Sudan.
 Over 12 names had been suggested, including: Nile Republic, Jubian Republic, Kush Republic and Azania.

 The SPLM proposed naming the country South Sudan, with Nile Republic, Jubian Republic, Kush Republic as other possibilities.
 The country was then officially named the Republic of South Sudan.

 Amongst the issues to be handled by a new government are job creation.

 Violence

 The Minister of Cooperatives and Rural Development Jimmy Lemi Milla was shot dead in his office along with his bodyguard in an apparent personal feud.